-Virtue and Moir said records are not important at this point in their career, but said their friends and family think what they are doing is impressive.
+Virtue and Moir said records are not important at this point in their career, but that their friends and family think what they are doing is impressive.
 Virtue sees it as a validation that they are on the right track.

-″I think that world record will get beat a couple of times this year,’’ said Moir. ″It’s nice to see on the scoreboard, but we know that’s going to change.’’
+″I think that world record will get beat a couple of times this year,’’ said Moir. ″It’s nice to see it on the scoreboard, but we know that’s going to change.’’

 They are now just three months away from what is probably the biggest competition of their career – the 2018 Olympic Winter Games – where they hope to make history as the first ice dance team to ever claim two Olympic crowns.